-BC /B test.dpbcl /S /M c:\testdir\test.exe
+BC.exe /B test.dpbcl /S /M c:\testdir\test.exe

-Instrumenting Native C/C++ Code with NMVCBUILD
+Instrumenting Native C/C++ Code with nmvcbuild

-If you plan to build your project from the command line, and want to instrument it for Error Detection, you need to use NMVCBUILD.EXE instead of the Microsoft VCBUILD.EXE compiler.
-VCBUILD does not provide any way to replace the default compiler and linker, so there is no way to perform DevPartner native C/C++ instrumentation.
-NMVCBUILD.EXE is a command line utility, designed specifically for DevPartner, that allows it to perform native C/C++ instrumentation for VCBUILD.
-It functions as a wrapper for VCBUILD that watches for CL.EXE and LINK.EXE being started, and replaces them with NMCL.EXE and NMLINK.EXE.
+If you plan to build your project from the command line, and want to instrument it for Error Detection, you need to use nmvcbuild.exe instead of the Microsoft vcbuild.exe compiler.
+The vcbuild compiler does not provide any way to replace the default compiler and linker, so there is no way to perform DevPartner native C/C++ instrumentation.

+nmvcbuild.exe is a command line utility, designed specifically for DevPartner, that allows it to perform native C/C++ instrumentation for vcbuild.
+It functions as a wrapper for vcbuild that watches for cl.exe and link.exe being started, and replaces them with nmcl.exe and nmlink.exe.

-Note: NMVCBUILD works for Visual Studio .NET 2003 and Visual Studio 2005.
+Note: The nmvcbuild utility works for Visual Studio .NET 2003 and Visual Studio 2005.
 If you are using an earlier version of Visual Studio, you need to use MakeFiles, as explained in the online help under "Running FinalCheck from the Command Line".

-NMVCBUILD accepts the same command line parameters as VCBUILD and NMCL.
-You can view the parameters for VCBUILD and NMCL by entering vcbuild? and nmcl? at the command line.
-You can also embed any required parameters in the environment variable NMCL, and then you only need to pass the VCBUILD parameters when you call NMVCBUILD.
-For example, the following entry would set NMCL parameters in the environmental variable:
+The nmvcbuild utility accepts the same command line parameters as vcbuild and nmcl.
+You can view the parameters for vcbuild and nmcl by entering vcbuild? and nmcl? at the command line.
+You can also embed any required parameters in the environment variable nmcl, and then you only need to pass the vcbuild parameters when you call nmvcbuild.
+For example, the following entry would set nmcl parameters in the environmental variable:

 '''

-set NMCL=/NMignore:StdAfx.cpp
+set nmcl=/NMignore:StdAfx.cpp

 '''

-For more information, refer to NMCL Options in the online help.
+For more information, refer to nmcl Options in the online help.

-Note: The VCBUILD utility is included in Visual Studio 2005, but is not included in Visual Studio .NET 2003.
+Note: The vcbuild utility is included in Visual Studio 2005, but is not included in Visual Studio .NET 2003.
 You must download the version for Visual Studio .NET 2003 from Microsoft.